 Approaches to help local decision-makers

-The course will be delivered via zoom in two, three-hour sessions on consecutive dates (see above).
+The course will be delivered via zoom in two, three-hour sessions on consecutive dates (see below).
 Each session will consist of a blend of live and pre-recorded content, with short Q&A sessions between topics to provide discussion and interaction with course tutors.
 Recorded content can also be made available to participants prior to the course dates, for viewing asynchronously if more convenient.